django-fluent/django-fluent-contents/docs/index.rst

 Roadmap
 =======

-The following features are planned:
+The following features are on the radar for future releases:

 * Frontend editing support
 * Global / shared placeholders
-* Fieldsets in plugins
 * Gracefully handle errors when removing plugins (currently causes errors in *django-polymorphic* / *django.contrib.contenttypes*)
 * Bridging other plugin systems, like Django CMS
 * Inline support (e.g. building a linklist plugin).